 Resilience

-We are now witnessing unprecedented losses of life and property from natural disasters and its imperative that we implement community-based action plans to mitigate the devastating effects of natural hazards such as earthquakes, fires, hurricanes, tornadoes, and floods.
-In order to help its members meet the challenge, NRMCA has developed a guiding document to help communities address these increased risks.
+We are now witnessing unprecedented losses of life and property from natural disasters, and it’s imperative that we implement community-based action plans to mitigate the devastating effects of natural hazards such as earthquakes, fires, hurricanes, tornadoes, and floods.
+To help its members meet the challenge, NRMCA has developed a guiding document to help communities address these increased risks.

 CLICK HERE to download the Pathways to Resilience guidance document.